An Organization Is Only As Strong As Its Associates

 That’s one of the reasons United Methodist Communities has been around for over 100 years: committed, mission-driven people who bring their all to work every day.
 But we can’t rest on our laurels with ambitious goals in a changing economy, so as part of our strategic plan, we have committed to strengthening the organization’s human capital, giving our associates tools and support they need to grow and succeed to become better than ever.

-Our vision for 2017 goes beyond learning opportunities and skill strengthening and transforms our work environment from company-centered to one that is employee-centered.
+Our vision goes beyond learning opportunities and skill strengthening and transforms our work environment from company-centered to one that is employee-centered.
 We believe that providing career development programs, not just training, will offer associates career pathways within United Methodist Communities.
 Investments in strengthening human capital should help decrease turnover, create a talent reservoir for succession planning, bring efficiencies to operations and nurture a vibrant business organization.

 Robbie Voloshin is Corporate Director of Marketing.